Tryptophan 7-halogenase: Mechanism

 Another proposed mechanism involves the interception of flavin hydroperoxide by a halide anion, generating an equivalent of hypohalous acid.
 It is unlikely that this species is the final halogenating agent, as experiments have suggested that there is no free hypohalous acid generated by the enzyme.
 Rather, it is proposed that the 10Å tunnel within the active site directs HOCl toward a lysine residue to form a relatively long lived chloramine intermediate (half-life ~26 hours).
 Notably, this lysine residue (Lys79) is conserved in all flavin-dependent halogenases.
 Chloramine, though a weaker halogenating agent, is far more selective.

 Studies also indicate that a neighboring glutamate residue is necessary for activity - it is likely that the glutamate residue works in tandem with the lysine residue to generate a more appropriate halogenating agent than a hypohalous acid.
 This glutamate residue is conserved in all flavin-dependent tryptophan halogenases as well.
 Proposed roles for this glutamate include a weak interaction with the proton of hypohalous acid to increase the electrophilicity of the chlorine atom or a polarization of the chlorine atom (whether the true chlorine species is hypohalous acid or chloramine) through glutamate's negatively charged carboxylate group.

 Spectroscopic and kinetic studies tend to support this mechanism.
 Flavin redox chemistry was shown to be complete before chlorination; in addition, it can occur without tryptophan present, lending credence to the idea that chloride oxidation and substrate chlorination are decoupled processes.
 Radiolabeling with ^{36}Cl shows that the chlorine atom goes through three states in this halogenation: free ion, protein-bound, and substrate-bound.
 This data is in agreement with the proposed mechanism in which lysine forms a covalent adduct with the chlorine species.

 In either case, the flavin hydroperoxide transfers one oxygen to the reactants.
 With elimination of water, FAD is restored.

 Biological relevance

 Numerous medicinally relevant compounds depend upon tryptophan 7-halogenase in their biosynthesis.
-One notable example is the biosynthesis of the antifungal antibiotic pyrrolnitrin in Pseudomonas fluorescens - it was in this context that tryptophan 7-halogenase was first isolated.
-Also, in Lechevalieria aerocolonigenes, the enzyme catalyses the initial step in the biosynthesis of antitumor agent rebeccamycin.
+One notable example is the biosynthesis of the natural fungicide pyrrolnitrin in Pseudomonas fluorescens - it was in this context that tryptophan 7-halogenase was first isolated.

+Within Lentzea aerocolonigenes, the enzyme catalyses the initial step in the biosynthesis of the experimental cancer drug rebeccamycin.